Quick Answer

 • Ticketed events with limited capacity

-Emily runs a yoga studio and schedules a weekend workshop.
-She places a QR code on the studio door and at the front desk.
+A yoga studio scheduling a weekend workshop can place a QR code on the studio door and at the front desk.
 Members scan while checking in for regular classes.
 The signup happens in seconds.

 QR codes matter less when: